 The Ore Reserve estimated by Orelogy is inclusive of the F and FS Blocks solely.
-The total Proved and Probable Ore Reserve comprises 76 million tonnes at 4.8% Cg for 3.6 million tonnes of contained graphite (Table 3)
+The total Proved and Probable Ore Reserve comprises 76 Mt at 4.8% Cg for 3.6 million tonnes of contained graphite (Table 2).

 This Ore Reserve provides sufficient material for an initial operating life of approximately 15 years.
-This comprises approximately 11.7 years at 240,000 tpa concentrate output after which
+This comprises approximately 11.7 years at 240,000 tpa nameplate concentrate output after which lower grade ore stockpiles are processed for another 3.5 years at an average concentrate output rate of 160,000 tpa.